Access and Disability Services (ADS)

 - is a participant in other approved programs designed for age-specific groups

-In addition, applicants who will be under 18 years of age on the first day of instruction in the quarter of enrollment who do not meet the admissions standards must obtain written permission quarterly from the school district in which they reside before enrolling in classes.
+Applicants who will be under 18 years of age on the first day of instruction in the quarter of enrollment who do not meet the admissions standards must obtain written permission quarterly from the school district in which they reside before enrolling in classes.

-In addition, applicants who will be under 16 years of age on the first day of instruction in the quarter of enrollment who do not meet the admissions standards must petition for underage admission.
+Applicants who will be under 16 years of age on the first day of instruction in the quarter of enrollment who do not meet the admissions standards must petition for underage admission.

 Admission to the college does not guarantee admission to any specific program, course or class.
 Generally, admitted Pierce College students may enroll in instructional programs offered by any campus or college operated by the district, as long as the student meets the requirements for enrollment.
 Pierce College reserves the right to determine admission to the College and/or the ability of students to enroll in certain classes.